denysdovhan/smart-home/docs/software/docker.md

 [MariaDB](https://mariadb.com) is a high-performing open-source relational database, forked from MySQL.

 Long story short, it's a fast, light, and backward compatible with MySQL database solution.
 I use it as a SQL database for my smart home.
-This is used by [Nginx Proxy Manager](#nginx-proxy-manager) and [Umami](#umami).
+This is used by [Nginx Proxy Manager](#nginx-proxy-manager).

 ## Adminer